Akshat-00/Animal_Classification/README.md

 - 🎯 Accuracy comparison between original vs average transformed performance
 - 🖼️ Random predictions per transformation for each category

+The Images folder contains the obtained visualizations & some samples from each category.

 ---